my-little-dev-blog/site/posts/welcome-to-my-little-dev-blog-here-are-the-basics-for-the-blog-readme.md

 ---
 title: Welcome to my-little-dev-blog!
-Here are the basics.
+Here are the basics. | my-little-dev-blog
+description: Welcome to my-little-dev-blog!
+Explore insights on data science, AI, and rapid functional prototyping.
+Learn, contribute, and engage with a community focused on sharing knowledge and improving work through collaboration.
 layout: default
 ---